gouravkhunger/portfolio/README.md

 # [Gourav's Portfolio](https://gourav-khunger.web.app)
-This project has been inspired from flutter channel beta Please check that out too.
+This project has been inspired from [this repository](https://github.com/jfk-dev/portfolio).

 I have published my version of the flutter web app to: https://gourav-khunger.web.app.
 Check it out if you wish too :)